Nabas, Aklan: Landscape

 The Municipality of Nabas is considered as rolling terrain and rugged terrain land topographic formation.
 It has an elongated land area situated along the Northwestern Panay Peninsula, with 21-kilometer coastline facing Sibuyan Sea, and with such a large span of municipal waters, approximately 300 square kilometers.

-This town features natural wonders both on the mountains with its natural cold springs, caves and tiny water falls, and the sea which boast of crystal clear waters, coral reefs, and from grey or white sand to pebbly shores.
+This town features natural wonders both on the mountains with its natural cold springs, caves and tiny water falls, and the sea which boast of crystal clear waters, coral reefs, and from grey or white sand to assorted coloured pebbly shores.

 Nabas has one of the last remaining low elevation intact rainforest that is home to various endemic flora and fauna.

 Climate

 Barangays

 Nabas is politically subdivided into 20 barangays.
+Each barangay consists of puroks and some have sitios.

-11 of them are coastal barangays and 9 are landlocked barangays.
-12 of these 20 barangays are located along the highway.
+There are 11 barangays which considered coastal and the rest of which are landlocked barangays.
+Twelve of these 20 barangays are located along the highway.

 Demographics

 The population of Nabas has grown dramatically for the past decade.
-It holds the record of fastest growing population in the whole province of Aklan covering 2011–2015.
+It holds the record of fastest growing population in the whole province of Aklan covering 2011–2015, and third fastest growing population covering 2016-2020.